Customs Process

 • Abbreviate the street direction — for example, put “S.E.” for Southeast.

-Following these guidelines as closely as possible is key to a smooth shipping process, and helps avoid any issues related to character limits on labels.
-Each carrier has their own character limits for addresses, so if you ever use more than one company to ship, abbreviating appropriately gives you one less thing to worry about.
+Following these guidelines as closely as possible is key to a smooth shipping process.
+It helps avoid any issues related to character limits on labels.
+Each carrier has its own character limits for addresses, so if you ever use more than one company to ship, abbreviating appropriately gives you one less thing to worry about.

 3. City, Postal Code and Province

-Leaving off the province is a surprisingly common Canadian shipping label problem.
+Omitting the province is a surprisingly common Canadian shipping label problem.
 Not all countries require the province, but if you leave it off when shipping to Canada, your package will definitely be returned.
+Here are some best practices when filling in the postal code on packages and mail addressed to Canada:

 4. Destination Country

-Perhaps the simplest part of the Canadian shipping label is the country at the end — yet, it’s more complicated than most people realize.
+Another essential part of addressing a package to Canada is adding the country at the end.
+However, it’s more complicated than most people realize.
 When adding this last component, ensure that:

 • “Canada” is bolded.